strapi/documentation/docusaurus/docs/dev-docs/plugins/development/create-a-plugin.md

 ## Install dependencies, build the admin panel, and start servers

-Once a plugin boilerplate code has been generated and the plugin is enabled, the next steps slighly differ depending on whether you created a vanilla JavaScript-based plugin or a TypeScript-based plugin (see [step 3](#create-the-plugin-using-the-cli-generator) of the CLI generator instructions).
+Once the plugin code has been generated and the plugin is enabled, the next steps slighly differ depending on whether you created a vanilla JavaScript-based plugin or a TypeScript-based plugin (see [step 3](#create-the-plugin-using-the-cli-generator) of the CLI generator instructions).

 <Tabs groupId="js-ts">